-There are a lot of misconceptions around who can and can’t have LASIK eye surgery, which is why we receive so many questions like “Is my vision too bad for LASIK eye surgery” or, “Can my eyes be too bad for LASIK?”
-It all comes down to your maximum and minimum eye power.
+There are a lot of misconceptions around who can and can’t have LASIK eye surgery, which is why we receive so many questions like “Is my vision too bad for LASIK eye surgery” or even, “Is my vision too good for LASIK?”

-- Myopia, or nearsightedness: performing LASIK on eyes with myopia that is beyond a certain negative diopter measurement can cause nighttime vision problems and halos.
+- Myopia (Nearsightedness): Performing LASIK on eyes with myopia that is beyond a certain negative diopter measurement can cause nighttime vision problems and halos.

-- Hyperopia, or farsightedness: performing LASIK on eyes with hyperopia that is beyond a certain diopter measurement can cause nighttime vision problems and halos.
-Note that the range of diopter measurements for farsightedness is smaller than that of myopia.
+- Hyperopia (Farsightedness): Performing LASIK on eyes with hyperopia that is beyond a certain diopter measurement can cause nighttime vision problems and halos.
+The range of diopter measurements for farsightedness is smaller than that of myopia.

-- Astigmatism, when both near and far objects are blurred: the LASIK for astigmatism limits are more variable.
+- Astigmatism (When both near and far objects are blurred): The astigmatism limits for LASIK are more variable.
 Each of the following has its own acceptable range, as is defined by your doctor.

 - Astigmatism combined with myopia